survivejs/webpack-book/manuscript/packages/01_consuming.md

 # Consuming Packages

 Consuming npm packages through webpack is often convenient but there are certain special considerations to take into account.
-Sometimes the packages might not play with you nicely, or they might require special tweaking to work properly.
+Sometimes the packages may not play with you nicely, or they can require special tweaking to work properly.
 At the core of this is the concept of SemVer.

 ## Understanding SemVer